Jiaaming/vscode-gradle/CONTRIBUTING.md

 1. Run vscode launch configuration `Debug Extension & Gradle Plugin`.
 2. Run vscode launch configuration `Attach to Gradle Plugin`.

+> Note: There is a known issue that when the Gradle project stores in a sub-folder of the root folder, the `Attach to Gradle Plugin` will fail to attach.
+See [#1237](https://github.com/microsoft/vscode-gradle/issues/1237).

 ## Debugging Gradle Build Server

 To debug the Extension with the [Gradle Build Server](https://github.com/microsoft/build-server-for-gradle), follow these steps: